Dear readers of ADxS.org, please forgive the disruption.

 Dopamine antagonist

-reduced reward and seeking behavior with cocaine116
+reduced reward and addictive behavior with cocaine121

 functional effects induced by D2 stimulation are attenuated